sfbozkurt/SRGAN-for-Image-Super-Resolution-PyTorch-with-Bicubic-SRCNN-Baselines/README.md

 **6.1 Phase A — Pretraining**

 Train only the generator on MSE to learn stable upscaling (good but smooth results).
-Save checkpoints every epoch.
+Save checkpoints every epoch.<br>

 **6.2 Phase B — Fine‑tuning**

 Alternate D and G updates: update D on real HR and generated HR; update G on a weighted sum of pixel + perceptual + adversarial + TV losses.
-Over epochs, G learns sharper textures while staying close to ground truth.
+Over epochs, G learns sharper textures while staying close to ground truth.<br>

 ---